This guide shows you how to create a custom filter in a window of your choice. Generally speaking, you can use general SQL operators, such as the

 LIKE operator.
 They are essential!

-For multiple terms, there is the segment separator, which looks like this:
+When querying several terms, the segment separator is used, which looks like this:

 Let’s use a practical example.
 Assume you want to create a filter for the “Attribute Value” window.
 This filter shall include the following filtering options: Name, Attribute and IsActive flag.